pg-nano/pg-parser/readme.md

 pnpm add @pg-nano/pg-parser
 ```

 The major and minor version of this package is meant to be aligned with the supported PostgreSQL major and minor version.
-Older and newer versions may be compatible, but this is not guaranteed.
+Older and newer versions of PostgreSQL may be compatible, but this is not guaranteed.

+> [!WARNING]
+> This package may be improved in ways that break your type guards.
+You'll probably want to pin to a specific version to avoid unexpected type changes.

 Upon install, the pre-compiled binary for your operating system and architecture will be pulled from GitHub Releases.